-- reviews and reports/make recommendations to the Board in relation to nomination matters; - develops and recommends to the Board strategies on gender diversity for the Board, committees of the Board and all other levels of the Company and Group Entities. - reviews and reports/make recommendations to the Board in relation to remuneration matters; - reviews and brings to the attention of the Board matters relating to:

-- remuneration structure including long term incentive arrangements and participation; - senior executive and key staff succession plans; - recruitment, retention and termination strategies; - the Remuneration Report of the Company; and - other matters identified from time to time by the Board.
+- reviews and makes recommendations to the Board in relation to nomination matters; - develops and recommends to the Board strategies on gender diversity for the Board, committees of the Board and all other levels of the Company and Group Entities; - reviews and makes recommendations to the Board in relation to remuneration matters; - reviews and brings to the attention of the Board matters relating to: - remuneration structure including long term incentive arrangements and participation; - senior executive and key staff succession plans; - recruitment, retention and termination strategies; - the Remuneration Report of the Company; and - other matters identified from time to time by the Board.

 The Committee consists of not less than two members appointed by the Board.
-Where possible, a majority of members will be independent non-executive Directors.
+Where possible, a majority of members will be independent nonexecutive Directors.
 The Board appoints the Chairman of the Committee.
 Preferably, the Chairman of the Board is not also the Chairman of the Committee.

-The current Chairman of the Committee is Mr Michael Shepherd AO and the other Committee member is Mr Paul Clitheroe AM.
-Due to the size and complexity of the business three members is not considered necessary.
+The current Chairman of the Committee is Mr Michael Shepherd AO and the second Committee member is Mr Paul Clitheroe AM.
+The Board considers that a two-member Committee is appropriate given the size and complexity of the business.
 The current Committee members are not executives.

-Details of the number of meetings of the Committee held during the year ended 30 June 2018 are set out in the Directors' Report included in the 2018 Annual Report.
+Details of the number of meetings of the Committee held during the year ended 30 June 2019 are set out in the Directors' Report included in the 2019 Annual Report.

-Details about the Company's remuneration policies and practices are set out in the 2018 Remuneration Report included in the 2018 Annual Report.
-The 2018 Remuneration Report distinguishes the structure of Directors' remuneration from that of senior executives.
+Details about the Company's remuneration policies and practices are set out in the 2019 Remuneration Report included in the 2019 Annual Report.
+The 2019 Remuneration Report distinguishes the structure of Directors' remuneration from that of senior executives.